- Oxford University, D.Phil. 2015

 - National Law School of India University, B.A., LL.B. (with honors), 1997

-Dr. Guruswamy has worked at the Office of the Attorney General of India.
-She has also practiced law in New York, as an associate at Davis Polk & Wardwell.
-She has also advised the United Nations Development Fund, New York and United Nations Children’s Fund, New York on various aspects of International Human Rights Law.
+Dr. Guruswamy has practiced law in New York, as an associate at Davis Polk & Wardwell.
+She has advised the United Nations Development Fund, New York and United Nations Children’s Fund (UNICEF), New York and UNICEF South Sudan on various aspects of International Human Rights Law and has also supported the constitution-making process in Nepal.

-Dr. Guruswamy was a Rhodes Scholar at Oxford University, a Gammon Fellow at Harvard Law School, and a gold medalist from the National Law School of India.
-She has law degrees from all three schools, with a Doctor of Philosophy in Law (D. Phil.) from Oxford University.
+Dr. Guruswamy read law as a Rhodes Scholar at Oxford University where she was awarded a Doctor of Philosophy in Law (D. Phil.) and as a Gammon fellow for a Masters in Law at Harvard Law School.
 She has been Visiting Faculty at Yale Law School, Columbia Law School and New York University School of Law.
 Most recently, she was a fellow at the Wissenschaftskolleg zu Berlin/Institute of Advanced Studies, Berlin for 2016-2017.

-Her most recent publications include essays on Constitution-Making in South Asia, in Handbook on Comparative Constitutional Law (Edward Elgar, Forthcoming (2018) and ‘Crafting Constitutional Values: An Essay on the Supreme Court of India’, (in An Inquiry into the Existence Of Global Values, Hart Publishing/Bloombury: (2015).
-She is currently working on a book on South Asian Constitutionalism.
-She is admitted to the Bar in New York and in Delhi.
-She can be contacted at email@example.com
+Her most recent publications include essays on Constitution-Making in South Asia, in Handbook on Comparative Constitutional Law (Edward Elgar, Forthcoming (2018) and ‘Crafting Constitutional Values: An Essay on the Supreme Court of India’, (An Inquiry into the Existence Of Global Values, Hart Publishing/Bloomsbury: (2015).
+She has written widely for newspapers including the New York Times, the Indian Express and is currently working on a book on South Asian Constitutionalism.
+She is also a columnist for the blog of the International Journal of Constitutional Law.